- Community Development

 - Solar Energy Systems

 Solar Water Heating & Photovoltaic Electrical Systems for 1 & 2 Family Dwellings

 As awareness of renewable energy and green building options increase, solar energy systems are becoming a more common energy choice for Oregon homeowners.
-Energy from the sun can be harnessed using a solar water heating or solar electric system.
+Energy from the sun can be harnessed using solar water heating, or a solar electric system.

 Solar Water Heating

 A solar water heating system reduces household energy consumption by preheating water so that the residence's water heater does less work.
 It consists of 2 primary components:

 - Solar collectors, which are commonly installed on the roof

 - A storage tank, which is typically co-located with the residence's water heater and in which potable water is preheated by the solar collectors via a heat exchanger